Language and style

 Special symbols like dashes, quotation marks, and apostrophes look the same across all Tarantool documentation in a single language.
 This is because the documentation builder renders specific character sequences in the source into correct typographic characters.

 Don’t use a single hyphen as a dash.
-Don’t add spaces on either side of a dash.

 When indicating a range like